seanbreckenridge/ttally/README.md

     quantity: float
     water: int  # how much ml of water was in this

+    # specify a special way to prompt for quantity
     @staticmethod
     def attr_validators() -> dict:
         # https://sean.fish/d/ttally_types.py?redirect